China Fast Facts:

 - Hague Accredited: Yes

-- Parents' Ages: Both adopting parents must be ages 30 to 50; couples 30 to 55 may be considered for special-needs childern.
+- Parents' Ages: Both adopting parents must be between 30 and 50 years old; couples 30 to 55 may be considered for special-needs children.

-- Family Requirements: Must be married for two years if a first marriage; five years if subsequent marriage, with no more than two divorces.
-Gay and lesbian couples cannt adopt.
-No more than five children under the age of 18 (with exemption for special-needs adoption).
+- Family Requirements: Adoptive parents must be married at least two years, or five years if there has been a previous divorce.
+Parents cannot have more than two divorces between them.
+Gay and lesbian couples cannot adopt.
+Parents cannot have more than five children under the age of 18 (with exemption for special-needs adoption).
 Both parents must have H.S. diploma or vocational training.
-Single women may adopt Special Focus children (children who have been on the Waiting Child list for more than two months).
+Single women may adopt special-needs children.

 - Travel: At least one parent must travel to China to adopt.